department-of-veterans-affairs/va.gov-team/products/public-websites/Benefit Hub/mobile-promotion/README.md

 * How might we use the VA.gov website to encourage use of native mobile apps as it aligns with specific features on VA.gov.

 ## Desired User Outcomes
-- Using the mobile app allows users to access tools more readily
+- Using the mobile app allows Veterans to access self-service tools more readily

 ## Undesired User Outcomes
 - Frustration because the app